marmelab/react-admin/UPGRADE.md

 ## Data providers should support two more types for bulk actions

 The `List` component now support bulk actions.
 The consequence is that data providers should support them too.
-We introduced two new types: `DELETE_MANY` and `UPDATE_MANY`.
+We introduced two new message types for the `dataProvider`: `DELETE_MANY` and `UPDATE_MANY`.

-Both will be called with an `ids` property in their params containing an array of resource ids.
-In addition, `UPDATE_MANY` will also get a `data` property in its params defining how to update the resources.
+Both will be called with an `ids` property in their params, containing an array of resource ids.
+In addition, `UPDATE_MANY` will also get a `data` property in its params, defining how to update the resources.

 Please refer to the `dataProvider` documentation for more information.